-Silverdale, Dairy Flat, Wainui and Orewa are growing fast.
-By 2050, the areas of land zoned for future growth will accommodate 40,000 new homes and more than 600 hectares of new business land will be developed.
+Silverdale, Dairy Flat, Wainui and Ōrewa are growing fast.
+The areas of land zoned for future growth are expected to accommodate 41,000 new homes and more than 600 hectares of new business land will be developed.

 To support future urban growth, a well-designed integrated transport network for North Auckland is needed.
 We’re proposing long-term transport projects to help everyone move around safely, easily and sustainably, whether they’re walking, cycling, using public transport or driving.